firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.voipbl.org/update/).

-The last time downloaded was found to be dated: Tue Jun  2 22:09:50 UTC 2015.
+The last time downloaded was found to be dated: Wed Jun  3 02:18:34 UTC 2015.

 The ipset `voipbl` has **10367** entries, **10776** unique IPs.